RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 ### Question # 1 - Matthew is reviewing a new cloud service offering that his organization plans to adopt.
 In this offering, a cloud provider will create virtual server instances under the multitenancy model.
 Each server instance will be accessible only to Matthew’s company.
 What cloud deployment model is being used?
 A.	Hybrid cloud
 B.	Public cloud
 C.	Private cloud
 D.	Community cloud

 ### Question # 2 - Zeke is responsible for sanitizing a set of solid- state drives (SSDs) removed from servers in his organization’s datacenter.
 The drives will be reused on a different project.
 Which one of the following sanitization techniques would be most effective?
 A.	Cryptographic erasure
 B.	Physical destruction
 C.	Degaussing
 D.	Overwriting

-3. Tina would like to use a technology that will allow her to bundle up workloads and easily move them between different operating systems.
+### Question # 3 - Tina would like to use a technology that will allow her to bundle up workloads and easily move them between different operating systems.
 What technology would best meet this need?
 A.	Virtual machines
 B.	Serverless computing
 C.	Hypervisors
 D.	Containers

-4. Under the cloud reference architecture, which one of the following activities is not generally part of the responsibilities of a customer?
+### Question # 4 - Under the cloud reference architecture, which one of the following activities is not generally part of the responsibilities of a customer?
 A.	Monitor services
 B.	Prepare systems
 C.	Perform business administration
 D.	Handle problem reports

-5. Seth is helping his organization move their web server cluster to a cloud provider.
+### Question # 5 - Seth is helping his organization move their web server cluster to a cloud provider.
 The goal of this move is to provide the cluster with the ability to grow and shrink based on changing demand.
 What characteristic of cloud computing is Seth hoping to achieve?
 A.	Scalability
 B.	On- demand self service
 C.	Elasticity
 D.	Broad network access

-6. Sherry is deploying a zero- trust network architecture for her organization.
+### Question # 6 - Sherry is deploying a zero- trust network architecture for her organization.
 In this approach, which one of the following characteristics would be least important in validating a login attempt?
 A. User identity
 B.	IP address
 C.	Geolocation
 D.	Nature of requested access

-7. Which one of the following hypervisor models is the most resistant to attack?
-A. Type 1 B. Type 2 C. Type 3
+### Question # 7 - Which one of the following hypervisor models is the most resistant to attack?
+A. Type 1
+B. Type 2
+C. Type 3
 D. Type 4

+Answer: A.
+If a cloud provider is able to choose between types of hypervisors, the bare-m etal (Type 1) hypervisor is preferable to the hypervisor that runs off the OS (Type 2) because it will offer less attack surface.
+Type 3 and 4 hypervisors do not exist.

-8. Joe is using a virtual server instance running on a public cloud provider and would like to restrict the ports on that server accessible from the internet.
+### Question # 8 - Joe is using a virtual server instance running on a public cloud provider and would like to restrict the ports on that server accessible from the internet.
 What security control would best allow him to meet this need?
 A.	Geofencing
 B.	Traffic inspection
 C.	Network firewall